qwertie/loyc.net/_posts/2021-01-06-best-month-in-years.md

 }
 ~~~

-The new release won't actually include the macro necessary to use this feature, but it's a macro that you (or anyone else) could write yourself.
-You don't even need the new version!
-Enhanced C# already has a "user-defined operator" feature, you just have to write ``expr `where` {...}`` instead of the slightly better-looking ``expr where {...}``.
+The new release won't actually include the macro necessary to use this feature, but it's a macro that you could theoretically write yourself.
+You don't even need the new version, as Enhanced C# already has a "user-defined operator" feature - you just have to write ``expr `where` {...}`` instead of the slightly better-looking ``expr where {...}``.

 Anyway, while working on C# 8/9 pattern matching I realized that if I didn't want to write a bunch of ugly custom parser code _again_, I would need some kind of new feature in my [parser generator](http://ecsharp.net/lllpg/) to give me better control over code generation for recognizers.
 So I spent two days adding new LLLPG operators called `recognizer` and `nonrecognizer` to help me out.